Indonesian staff at Gaza hospital ‘resigned to fate’ as Israelis close in

 “Some days I work from 11am until 4pm the next day and just sleep a few hours where I can.
 The other day, I slept from 7am to 8am and then started again,” he said.

-In 2011, MER-C organised donations to build the Indonesian Hospital, which was officially inaugurated in 2016 by Indonesia’s then-Vice President Jusuf Kalla.
+In 2011, MER-C organised donations to build the Indonesia Hospital, which was officially inaugurated in 2016 by Indonesia’s then-Vice President Jusuf Kalla.

 MER-C staff are technically medical humanitarian volunteers.
 Now, one of their primary roles is to document the sick and injured who come to the hospital and monitor the attacks around the facility.